Zenda, Wisconsin

 Zenda is an unincorporated community in the Town of Linn, Walworth County, Wisconsin, United States.
 It is located south of Geneva Lake and just north of the Illinois border.
 Its ZIP code is 53195.

 History

 In 1955, a meteorite (the Zenda meteorite) was found in Zenda by farmer Allyn Palmer.
 His oldest son later sold the meteorite to his high school science club for a few dollars.

-Amtrak's Lake Country Limited stopped here in 2000–2001.
-Metra's Milwaukee District North Line also used to stop here from 1976-1982.
+Amtrak's Lake Country Limited stopped at a station in Zenda from 2000–2001.
+The Milwaukee Road's Milwaukee District North Line (now a part of Metra) also used to stop in Zenda from 1901-1982.

 Economy

 The headquarters of Melges Performance Sailboats is located in Zenda.